Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/GraphicsOverlay/AddGraphicsWithSymbols/readme.md

 ## How to use the sample

-Pan and zoom around the map.
 Observe the graphics on the map.

 ## How it works